 Solar Wind Plasma Sensor Boosts Space Weather Monitoring

-In a recent press release published by Southwest Research Institute (SwRI), researchers developed a novel Solar Wind Plasma Sensor (SWiPS), recently developed by the Southwest Research Institute (SwRI), is a groundbreaking instrument designed to enhance the monitoring of space weather.
-Integrated into the National Oceanic and Atmospheric Administration's (NOAA) Space Weather Follow On-Lagrange 1 (SWFO-L1) satellite, SWiPS aims to measure solar wind ion properties, particularly those linked to coronal mass ejections (CMEs).
+Researchers from Southwest Research Institute (SwRI) have unveiled the Solar Wind Plasma Sensor (SWiPS), a groundbreaking instrument developed to enhance space weather monitoring.
+Integrated into the National Oceanic and Atmospheric Administration’s (NOAA) Space Weather Follow On-Lagrange 1 (SWFO-L1) satellite, SWiPS is designed to measure solar wind ion properties, particularly those associated with coronal mass ejections (CMEs).

 Solar Wind Plasma Sensor Boosts Space Weather Monitoring